AquaExpo panel: Retailers' increasing shrimp welfare demands will require cooperation across the supply chain

 The panel, “New paths toward sustainability: How DNA traceability and alternative ingredients are shaping the future of shrimp farming,” said the shrimp industry’s future success depends on its ability to integrate technology, sustainability, and collaboration among companies and international markets.

-One example of a collaboration achieving those goals, according to the panel, is the alliance between Dutch retail chain Albert Heijn; Dutch shrimp importer Klaas Puul; Ecuadorian shrimp-farming firm Cofimar; Norwegian feed producer Skretting; and U.S. animal healthcare information, technologies, and veterinary services provider MSD Animal Health.
+One such example of a collaboration achieving those goals, according to the panel, is an alliance between Dutch retail chain Albert Heijn; Dutch shrimp importer Klaas Puul; Ecuadorian shrimp-farming firm Cofimar; Norwegian feed producer Skretting; and U.S. animal healthcare information, technologies, and veterinary services provider MSD Animal Health.

 Cofimar Sales and Marketing Coordinator Peter Grunauer said the impetus for starting the alliance, at least from his company’s perspective, was that it noticed increasing interest from supermarkets to ensure their supply of shrimp prioritized animal treatment and welfare.
 That meant companies were beginning to require complete traceability, and transparent information concerning issues such as slaughter methods and eyestalk ablation.